dannyf00/HX711/README.md

 3) reading from hx711, Channel A (128x and 64x gain) and Channel B (64x gain), done by calling hx711_readA128()/hx711_readA64() and hx711_readB64(), respectively.

+The user will need to provide a set of GPIO routines to operate the pins.
+You can see my implement of GPIO functions here as well.